SaaS Knowledge Base Guide + Tools To Check Out TODAY

 A knowledge base is a database about your product that has been created in such a way that employees or customers can access the information they need quickly and effectively.
 It is intended to answer concerns and give solutions as simple and effective as possible.

 To assist consumers in getting up and running fast, many websites provide a list of frequently asked questions (FAQ) and answers.
-Knowledge bases are an extension of this concept, containing knowledge that goes beyond basic questions and answers in a variety of forms, such as video and live streaming to answer customer questions in real time.
+Knowledge bases are an extension of this concept, containing knowledge in various forms, such as video and live streaming to answer customer questions in real time.

 Just like the FAQ section on our pricing page:

 What should be included in a knowledge base?